 Now is everyone’s favorite time of year to take long, steaming hot showers.
 Even though they are relaxing, this prolonged exposure to hot water can dry out our skin.
 The American Academy of Dermatology (AAD) recommends taking a tepid shower lasting less than 10 minutes to keep skin from drying out.
 The same goes for hand-washing - skip the hot water and wash hands in lukewarm or cool water to avoid redness and irritation.

 A HydraFacial is a medical-grade facial rejuvenation that uses infuses the skin with moisturizing, hydrating serums to instantly quench thirsty skin.
 It is suitable for all skin types, and is designed specifically to alleviate dehydrated skin, as well as improve the appearance of sun damage, fine lines, and wrinkles.

 It’s not just the air outside that’s dry - it’s the air inside, too!
 Indoor heating takes the moisture right out of the air, which is doubly drying to your skin.
 Although you can’t do much about that in public spaces, you can change the climate in your home.
 Run a humidifier in the rooms you spend the most time in to put that much-needed moisture back into the air and subsequently, your skin.
 Get into the habit of running it each night before you sleep to wake up with fresh, dewy skin in the morning.

 Need even more help keeping your skin in healthy condition?
 RI Skin Doc offers the newest, most advanced skincare treatments using only FDA-licensed supplies.
-Our trained aestheticians have years of experience performing the full spectrum of skin care procedures, from acne treatment to microneedling.
+Our trained aestheticians have years of experience performing the full spectrum of skin care procedures, from to .
 For a full list of our services, check out our spa menu or give us a call at 401-944-7546.
-To learn more about what you can do for your skin this winter, request a consultation with one of our skincare experts.
+To learn more about what you can do for your skin this winter, with one of our skincare experts.